hyperledger/besu-docs/docs/HowTo/Configure/Consensus-Protocols/Clique.md

 The properties specific to Clique are:

-* `blockperiodseconds` - Block time in seconds.
+* `blockperiodseconds` - The block time, in seconds.
-* `epochlength` - Number of blocks after which to reset all votes.
+* `epochlength` - The number of blocks after which to reset all votes.
 * `extraData` - Vanity data takes up the first 32 bytes, followed by the initial signers.

 ### Extra data